Timber Wars

 Timber Wars is a seven-part podcast hosted by Aaron Scott and produced by Oregon Public Broadcasting.

 Background

 The show was produced by Oregon Public Broadcasting.
 The show discusses the conservation movement that took place in the Pacific Northwest in the 1990s.
 The show discusses the complicated conflict between environmentalists and loggers that occurred during the period known as the timber wars.
 The show discusses the history of logging and how forests were viewed as potential tree farms.
-Forester and dendrologists wanted to study and preserve old-growth forests, but were viewed negatively until the 1990s when large environmental protests began.
+Foresters and dendrologists wanted to study and preserve old-growth forests, but were viewed negatively until the 1990s when large environmental protests began.
 At the same time, wildlife conservation for animals like the northern spotted owl became an issue.
 The show discusses a twenty-five year period of forestry and forest management.
-Aaron Scott is the host of the show—he grew up in Steamboat, Oregon not to far away from where the events of the show took place.
+Aaron Scott is the host of the show—he grew up in Steamboat, Oregon not too far away from where the events of the show took place.